IRTF-PEARG/ietf-fingerprinting/draft-irtf-pearg-website-fingerprinting.md

 multiple page loads.
 Attackers are unable to train classifiers for multiple contiguous traces and also unable to identify individual page traces from the sequence.
 This is in part because the GLUE used is itself a real packet trace, thwarting attacker classification.
 GLUE also adds extra noise packets ("FRONT") in the first trace as it is vulnerable otherwise.

+## Traffic Splitting

+Traffic splitting is a type of defense wherein application data is sent over multiple, disjoint network paths.
+Multipath TCP (MPTCP) is one type of "traffic splitting" protocol, wherein an endpoint may send TCP segments for a single connection over multiple interfaces.
+This is commonly done for multi-homed devices, such as mobile devices with cellular and WiFi or wired network connections.
+Traffic splitting assumes that guided traffic distribution reduces information available to an adversary, and thereby decreases the success probability of WF attacks.
+Traffic splitting defenses differ in the algorithm used for traffic distribution.

+Henri et al. {{henri2020protecting}} studied several traffic splitting algorithms, including: weighted and non-weighted round-robin path splitting, incoming and outgoing path split, fixed-probability splitting, and variants of per-connection uniform probability splitting.
+The best results came from a per-connection path splitting variant where the maximum number of packets sent on any given path was limited by a random variable chosen from a geometric distribution.
+(Once this limit was reached, a new path was selected uniformly at random.)
+De la Cadena et al. {{de2019poster}}
+also study path splitting algorithmss.
+They conclude that a weighted random path selection algorithm works best.
+(The authors do not give specifics of path weight probability derivation.)

 # Open Problems and Directions